USS Milwaukee Departs Naval Station Guantanamo Bay

 |Downloads:

-This work, USS Milwaukee Departs Naval Station Guantanamo Bay [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Milwaukee Departs Naval Station Guantanamo Bay [Image 8 of 8], by PO2 Danielle Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT